-Refer to CBSE Class 11 Accountancy Financial Statements - II MCQs Set C provided below available for download in Pdf.
-The MCQ Questions for Class 11 Accountancy with answers are aligned as per the latest syllabus and exam pattern suggested by CBSE, NCERT and KVS.
-Chapter 10 Financial Statements - II Class 11 MCQ are an important part of exams for Class 11 Accountancy and if practiced properly can help you to improve your understanding and get higher marks.
+Practice CBSE Class 11 Accountancy Financial Statements - II MCQs Set C provided below.
+The MCQ Questions for Class 11 Chapter 9 Financial Statements - II Accountancy with answers and follow the latest CBSE/ NCERT and KVS patterns.
 Refer to more Chapter-wise MCQs for CBSE Class 11 Accountancy and also download more latest study material for all subjects

 Question: The interest can be computed on the additional capital __________.